Research ethics glossary

 The term R&D covers three types of activity: basic research, applied research and experimental development.

-Research is to be distinguished from other types of activity which may not require ethical approval, such as patient and public involvement (PPI) to inform future research, audit and service evaluation (both of which measure against existing standards).
+Research is to be distinguished from other types of activity which may not require ethics approval, such as patient and public involvement (PPI) to inform future research, audit and service evaluation (both of which measure against existing standards).

 For guidance on determining whether your proposed project is considered research, please refer to the following links: